 Feline Geriatric Vestibular Syndrome (FGVS) is also known as Idiopathic Vestibular Syndrome.
 It effects your cat's sense of balance and can occur in cats of any age.
-Learn how to spot the signs.
+Learn how to spot the signs and learn about medical conditions with similar symptoms.

 This could go on for a few days to a few months, depending on the individual episode.
 It is interesting to note that this disease does not just affect cats.
 Older dogs and rabbits also seem to be susceptible.